kuujo/vertigo/README.md

 vine.feed(seedOne).to(seedTwo).to(seedThree);
 ```

-This example creates a vine that feeds data to `seedone`, which feeds data to `seedtwo`,
+This example creates a vine that feeds data to `seedone` which feeds data to `seedtwo`
 which feeds data to `seedthree`.

 ### Seed groupings